Parental kidnapping Texas law

 What is parental kidnapping?

-Parental kidnapping is considered a crime in Texas.
+And what is parental abduction?
+Parental kidnapping and parental abduction refer to same offense and is considered a crime in Texas.
 Unlike the majority of custody-related issues that are handled by child custody lawyers in the civil courts, parental kidnapping charges are addressed by criminal lawyers in the criminal courts.

-So, what is considered kidnapping or parental abduction?
-In general, if a parent takes a child under that age of 18 away from another parent in violation of a judge’s orders forbidding them to do so, that parent may be charged with parental kidnapping under Texas Penal Code §25.03, Interference with Child Custody.
+What is considered kidnapping or parental abduction?
+In general, if a parent takes a child under the age of 18, or under guardianship over the age of 18, away from another parent in violation of a judge’s orders forbidding them to do so, that parent may be charged with parental kidnapping under Texas Penal Code §25.03, Interference with Child Custody: the key parental kidnapping Texas law.

 The judge’s orders in question include both temporary orders and final orders for child custody.
 In other words, if you are going through a divorce and have temporary orders in place that name the other parent as the primary conservator, you can’t take your child and fly off to Disneyland for a week without the other parent’s consent.
 You have to follow the visitation schedule laid out in your orders.